Insurance rarely covers everything.

 - Deductible.
 This is the amount you have to spend for covered health services before your insurance company pays anything.

 - Copayments.
 This is a flat dollar amount required for you to pay a provider at the time of service.
 For example, your plan may dictate you pay $40 for every regular office visit.

 - Coinsurance.
 This is a percentage of the total cost of a provider’s bill that you will be required to pay.
 For example, your plan may state that it will cover 80 percent of a certain treatment, meaning you must pay the remaining 20 percent.

 In addition, policies typically have an annual out-of-pocket maximum, which is the most you would have to spend for covered services in a year.
 After you reach this amount, the insurance company pays 100 percent for covered services.

-The difference between in-network and out-of-network provides is a leading cause of surprise medical bills.
+The difference between in-network and out-of-network providers is a leading cause of surprise medical bills.

 Many health care procedures are ones you plan for and make appointments for ahead of time.
 Therefore, you can ensure the provider is part of your insurance plan’s network.

-But even if you think you’ve chose the right providers, you may still inadvertently be under the care of a non-network provider.
+But even if you think you’ve chosen the right providers, you may still inadvertently be under the care of a non-network provider.

 For example, most patients don’t get to choose the anesthesiologist for their C-section or back surgery.
 In another example, you may see an in-network provider who sends you to the in-house lab for blood work or a radiologist for X-rays, who are not in the insurance carrier’s network.

-Any provider who bills your insurance carrier and who isn’t in network will leave you paying a larger percentage of the overall bill.
-In some cases, insurance companies will not pay any of an out-of-network cost.
+Any provider who bills your insurance carrier and who isn’t in-network will leave you paying a larger percentage of the overall bill.
+In some cases, insurance companies will not pay any out-of-network costs.